 Charity Projects 2017/18

-At the last General Meeting held on 13 November 2017, the PTA voted to support Amani, in particular the Anita Home Project, a shelter for street girls in Nairobi, Kenya.
+During the 2017/18 academic year, the PTA voted to support Amani, in particular the Anita Home Project, a shelter for street girls in Nairobi, Kenya.

-In addition to Amani’s Anita Home, RIS will continue to support the project: ‘Sharing our vision: Education for all’, launched during the 2015/16 academic year.
+In addition to Amani’s Anita Home, the PTA continued its support for the project: ‘Sharing our vision: Education for all’, launched during the 2015/16 academic year.

-‘Sharing our vision: Education for all’ facilitates access to a quality education by providing the opportunity for one talented and motivated student of high school age from a less economically developed country facing difficult circumstances, to attend Rome International School.
-The aims are linked to issues of global significance.
+The aims of ‘Sharing our vision: Education for all’ are linked to issues of global significance.
 Aiding access to education is recognised by the UN through its Global Goals, in particular, Goal 4 to “ensure inclusive and equitable quality education and promote lifelong opportunities for all”.

 RIS and Anita Home project aims

-In order to build a tangible bond between our community and Anita Home, volunteers from Amani will come to school to meet our students to explain the activities of Anita Home through their stories and videos.
-A RIS mother, who will be in Kenya during the Winter Break, will also visit the girls’ home as our Ambassador.
-In addition, RIS students will be invited to write letters to the young girls at Anita Home, thus forming friendships and additional educational opportunities will be identified as the project progresses.
-The PTA believes in the values of this project and looks forward to organising the fundraising events listed above.
-We kindly ask RIS families to participate in our events with the same enthusiasm, in order to give concrete support and opportunities for a better life to the girls of Anita Home.
-For any queries please contact email@example.com.
+In order to build a tangible bond between our community and Anita Home, volunteers from Amani came to school to meet our students to explain the activities of Anita Home through their stories and videos.
+In addition, RIS students were invited to write letters to the young girls at Anita Home, thus forming friendships and additional educational opportunities.

 Amani and Anita Home background